 Figure 9-xxx - Trigger Dependent Common Info subfield for the Sensing Trigger variant

-The Sensing Trigger Subtype subfield value in the Trigger Dependent Common Info field of the Sensing Trigger frame, see Table 9-xxxx (Sensing Trigger subtype field encoding), signals the Sensing Trigger frame subvariants which can be one of three frame types: Poll, Sounding, Report Sensing Trigger frame.
+The Sensing Trigger Subtype subfield value in the Trigger Dependent Common Info field of the Sensing Trigger frame, see Table 9-xxxx (Sensing Trigger subtype field encoding), signals the Sensing Trigger frame subvariants which can be one of three frame types: Sensing Poll, Sensing Sounding, Sensing Report Trigger frame.
 The Sensing subfield indicates whether the Trigger frame is a Sensing Trigger variant.
 The Sensing subfield is set to 1 in the Sensing Trigger variant.
 Otherwise, it is set to 0.
-T

 The value of the Sensing Trigger Subtype subfield for the Sensing Trigger frame variant is defined in Table 9-xxxx.

 Table 9-xxxx — Sensing Trigger Subtype field encoding